matt-dray/pixeltrix/README.md

 ```

 The structure of the object is a list of matrices, where each matrix is
 a frame of the animation.
+This object is provided in {pixeltrix} as a
+demo dataset.

 ``` r
 str(mario_frames)